bennofs/vplan/README.md

 This tells us that our Schedule type has to support the Empty modifier, and if it does, we can get a schedule with it.
 In this example, we're just going to use the Empty modifier as the only modifier in our Schedule type.
-To index into an Schedule, you can use the Traversal 'ix' from the lens package:
+To index into an Schedule, you can use the Traversal `ix` from the lens package:

     >>> (empty :: Schedule Int Int Empty) ^? ix 10
     Nothing